lightninglabs/chantools/README.md

   chantools [OPTIONS] forceclose [forceclose-OPTIONS]

 [forceclose command options]
           --rootkey=     BIP32 HD root key to use.
+Leave empty to prompt for lnd 24 word aezeed.
           --channeldb=   The lnd channel.db file to use for force-closing channels.
           --publish      Should the force-closing TX be published to the chain API?
 ```